TBleess/Website_New/pages/5_CensusACS/2020-census-jobs.md

 ## Census 2020 Jobs

+The [Census Jobs 2020](https://2020census.gov/jobs?eml=gd&utm_medium=email&utm_source=govdelivery) page is live!
+Apply here to become a "Census Taker" ("Enumerator") and to support the census data collection effort.

 The following positions have been listed by the U.S. Census Bureau.
 <br>
 * “Internal” positions are for people who have worked for the U.S. Census Bureau in the past.